“On the rim of a skyscraper’s forehead

 Don’t Wear the Wrong Hat

 Going into fall meant a time to toss your straw hat out the window (literally) and dawn a new felt hat by September 15th.
-It was National Felt Hat Day but most reports just called it September 15th day.
-It was not a happy day like its spring counterpart.
+It was National Felt Hat Day, but most reports just called it September 15th day.
+Unlike its spring counterpart, it was not a happy day.
 “The fifteenth falls on a Tuesday next and after that mystic notch in the calendar has been passed men may continue to wear straw hats at their peril,” New York Times, 1925.